WellingtonTravel Guide

 Like every major city in the world, Wellington has its fair share of local taxis.
 Wellington taxis are the most direct way to get around if you're in a hurry or you'd prefer transport that's more private.
 Thankfully, because the city isn't very large, fares remain quite reasonable for most trips.
 Ride-sharing companies like Uber also operate in Wellington.

 Given its smaller size, walking Wellington is one of the best ways to see the city up close and at your own pace.
-If you're looking to stay fit while on vacation, walking Wellington is one of the best ways to do so thanks to its hilly terrain – just remember to pack your best walking shoes!
+If you're looking to stay fit while on holiday, walking Wellington is one of the best ways to do so thanks to its hilly terrain – just remember to pack your best walking shoes!

 Getting around on Wellington public transport is easy.
 Grab yourself a Metlink card from your nearest convenience store and top it up with prepaid credit as you need to.
 Metlink cards function the same way Opal or Myki cards do, giving you access to the vast majority of public transport with one handy way to pay.